 As we move into post-pandemic economic times, we are seeing that income tax collections are beginning to increase with the economic recovery.
 We experienced an annual growth rate of 26.89% for FY23.
 Even at the time of the November 2022 forecast, it was believed increases for FY23 were an anomaly.
-The first half of FY24 payments are proving this to be true, therefore we are using the actual amounts for the first half of FY24 and a 10% decrease for the remainder FY24, we will project a 2% annual increase for FY25-FY26 and a 3% annual increase in FY27-FY28.
-We will continue to monitor and adjust the amounts as more information is known to the district.
+Now that we have received FY24 taxes in full we were correct that the amount received in FY23 was a onetime increase, as the taxes decreased by 18.7% during FY24.
+Based on increases in withholding tax information that we received with the April payment, we are projecting a 3% increase in FY25 and then 2% annual increases in FY26 through FY28.
+We will continue to monitor and adjust the amounts as we receive each payment for the district.
 The chart below represents annual gains or losses of the school district's income tax (calendar year based) against gains/losses with the Dow Jones and S&P 500.